-Having a Facebook fan page for your music has so many benefits besides displaying your “like” count to the world.
-Some advantages of fan pages over personal pages are rather obvious — such as separating your personal and professional life, having no fan limit (versus the 5,000 friend cap on personal pages), using Insights to get key metrics about your fans, and getting taken more seriously as an artist overall.
+Having a Facebook Page for your music has so many benefits besides displaying your “like” count to the world.
+Some advantages of fan pages over personal pages are rather obvious, such as separating your personal and professional life, using Page Insights to learn about your audience demographics, and getting taken more seriously as an artist overall.

 You need to have a way of measuring the success of your Facebook ad campaign, so the first step is to set a specific goal.
 Attach concrete numbers and a deadline to it.
 The more detailed you make your goal, the better.

-For example, if you have tour dates to promote, how many tickets do you want to sell, and by when?
-If your goal is to build your email list, how many new signups do you want in the next 30 days?
-If you’re about to release a new single, how many downloads or streams are you hoping for in the first week?
+For example, if you have a show to promote, how many tickets do you want to sell, and by when?
+If your goal is to build your email list, how many signups do you want in the next 30 days?
+If you’re about to release a new single, how many streams are you hoping for in the first week?
 What’s the crowdfunding target you need to hit by the end of the month?

 Although Facebook ads can certainly help increase “likes” on your page, we wouldn’t recommend making that your primary goal for a targeted campaign.
 If those new “likes” are mostly random (or worse, spam accounts) and the people behind them are not actually engaged with your content, it could end up costing you more to reach your real fans.

 The great thing about advertising on Facebook is that you can test out your ads first with a small budget and determine what works best before putting more money into them.
-You can set either a daily budget or a lifetime budget (meaning day-to-day spending will vary slightly, but you won’t exceed the total budget you allocate for the lifetime of the ad set).
+You can set either a daily budget or a lifetime budget (meaning day-to-day spending will vary slightly, but you’ll never exceed the total budget you’ve allocated).

-Facebook ads work on an auction, so the cost is determined by your targeting and the amount of competition among other advertisers for that audience.
+Facebook ads work on an auction, so the cost is determined by how much you’re willing to bid, who you target, and the amount of competition among other advertisers for that audience.

-Another big benefit of advertising music on Facebook is that you can get as specific as you want with your targeting — which means that you’re not wasting your precious dollars on advertising to people who aren’t likely to care about your music.
+Another big benefit of advertising music on Facebook is that you can get as specific as you want with your targeting — which means that you’re not wasting your precious dollars on showing ads to people who aren’t likely to be interested.

 If you’re new to Facebook ads, you’ll probably need to play around with different targeting options for a bit until you hit on the right combination.
 In Ads Manager, you’ll be able to see in real time how your estimated reach changes as you make tweaks.